Kynot54/python-review/README.md

 # Python Review Table of Contents

-- Official Documentation and DSA Review in Python
+- Official Documentation and Review of Python

 ## Order of Python Modules when Looking Back over It: